 Same as above except that there is a DR hit that leads to a cache access that misses because the duplicate block was evicted.
 If we miss in the HDD then an entry is allocated and points to the newly fetched block in the cache.

-The different cases for updating an HDD entry and allocating or updating a DR entry are the following:
+There also two cases for updating an HDD entry and allocating or updating a DR entry:

 1. Cache miss, DR miss, HDD hit: